UtBotsAtHome-UTFPR/utbots_voice/README.md

     # Install with apt
     sudo apt install ./mycroft-mimic3-tts_0.2.4_amd64.deb

-    # Test it (it will probably download the model first)
+    # Test it (it should take a small time to download the model)
     mimic3 --voice en_US/hifi-tts_low 'Hello world' | aplay
     ```